 The game’s quirky humor really struck a fun chord for me.
 It reminded me directly of the Clerks franchise with its witty and conversational approach to some of the goofiest topics possible.
 Randal’s Monday felt much the same and hearing Jeff Anderson talk about inane things once again was a treat.
 This is the game’s golden quality and the pop culture references both within conversation and hidden in the environment are fantastic.
 I’d say try and spot some of them, but it felt like there were 15 crammed into each sentence and location within the game that they’re too hard to miss, actually.

 Randal’s Monday is a great gem of a game.
 While the puzzles can be extremely challenging and misleading (who thought drinking rat poison was a good idea?), they’re fun to try and mess around with.
 Thankfully Randal will point out directly how dumb some requests are, keeping you from feeling too confident in yourself about your puzzle solving skills.
-Combining that with the pop culture and humor and it’s a great adventure game.Note: The Randal’s Monday review was written based on a digital PC version of the game was provided by the publisher/developer.
+Combining that with the pop culture and humor and it’s a great adventure game.Note: Randal’s Monday was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.